nzbdav-dev/nzbdav/docs/setup-guide.md

 ### 3. Update `docker-compose.yml`

 Add the Rclone sidecar service to your existing `apps/nzbdav/docker-compose.yml`.
-This uses specific flags optimized for streaming.

 Update `PUID`, `PGID`, `TZ`, and volume paths as needed.
 You can get your PUID/PGID by running `id` in your terminal.